starkfell/starkfell.github.io/_posts/2016-12-05-continuous-deployment-to-nano-server-in-azure-p3.md

 This article will cover the following:

-* Create a new Webhook for the existing Azure Runbook (rb-Deploy-CoreWebAppDemo-To-Nano-Server) using PowerShell
+* Create a new Webhook for the existing Azure Runbook (**rb-Deploy-CoreWebAppDemo-To-Nano-Server**) using PowerShell
 * Store the Webhook URL in an existing Azure Key Vault
 * Create a new Personal Access Token in GitHub
 * Add the Webhook to GitHub using the GitHub API and PowerShell

 # Prerequisites

-**All of the resources that were deployed in Azure in the previous parts of this series are required to be in place before continuing.**
+**All resources previously deployed to Azure in this series are required to be in place before continuing.**

 Additionally the following items are required.